-I was sitting in the yard one day when my seven-year-old son came out of the house and sat down beside me.
+I was sitting in our yard one day when my seven-year-old son came out of the house and sat down beside me.
 I kept looking at his face, thinking that something looked different.
-Then I realized he’d just shaved his eyebrows off.
+Then I realized he’d shaved off his eyebrows.
 And I was really at a loss for what to say to someone who prefers not to wear eyebrows.

-Exploring alternatives comes next.
-“What’s the result you would prefer?
+- The next step is to explore alternatives.
+“What’s the result that you would prefer?
 What could you do to produce that?
 And what could I do to help?”

 The beauty of this tool is that no one makes anyone wrong.
 And it’s solution-oriented, rather than leaving the person hanging out there feeling wrong, discouraged and alone.

 Getting feedback also has steps to follow.
 A couple years after the eyebrow-shaving incident, my son wanted to get a tattoo of a lightening bolt.
 I said No. And then we found a compromise.
 He decided a lightening bolt shaved above his hairline would also work.
 So off we went to the hairdresser.
 Afterwards, almost everyone who saw him made fun of him by asking why he had a Z on the back of his head.
 And he learned about living with the consequences of his choices.

 When we’re receiving feedback from other people, it’s important to remember that what they say is based on their beliefs and interpretations.
 Even so, there’s always something to be heard, though it takes a strong sense of self and personal value to listen well.

 The people best qualified to give us helpful feedback are the ones who know us best.
 And that’s usually our partners, parents and siblings, and especially our children, because they’ll give us the least colored truth if they feel safe to do it.

 - The first step is to acknowledge that feedback can be helpful and then ask someone who knows us well, “What do you see me doing that is not helping me?”